cauldron/py-semantic-taxonomy/README.md

 * Exactly one `http://www.w3.org/2002/07/owl#versionInfo` value is specified

 In addition to the above requirements, we assume that concepts within a concept scheme have a transitive hierarchy; therefore, there is no need to specify `broaderTransitive` or `narrowerTransitive`, these are always implied.
 Similarly, as `broader` and `narrower` are reciprocal, API inputs may only specify `broader` relationships.
 Specifying `narrower`, `broaderTransitive`, or `narrowerTransitive` will not raise an error, but they will be ignored and the hierarchy will be reconstituted solely from the `broader` definitions.

+For `Concept`, we enforce or expect the following SKOS ontology best practices:

+* Each `Concept` must be in at least one `ConceptScheme`.
+* `skos:related` is for *associative* relationships, not *hierarchical* ones.
+Two concepts which are related through a chain of either `skos:broader` or `skos:narrower` concept relationships is not allowed.
+A concept also can't be `related` to itself.
+* `skos:scopeNote`, `skos:definition`, `skos:example`, and `skos:historyNote` should follow the intended use as documented in section 2.4 of the [SKOS Primer](https://www.w3.org/TR/skos-primer/).
+* The use of `skos:note` is discouraged (but not prohibited) in favor of the specific `skos:note` subclasses.
+* `skos:historyNote` and `skos:editorialNote` are reserved for describing desired or completed changes to concepts as part of a new concept scheme version, and should be non-literal RDF nodes.
+See the API documentation for the expected format.
+* Hierarchical relationships (`skos:narrower` and `skos:broader`) are reserved for concepts in the same concept scheme.
+Use `skos:narrowMatch` and `skos:broadMatch` for describing mappings to concepts outside the source concept scheme.

 Here is an example of a valid `ConceptScheme` in JSON-LD: